10 Tips to Create a Winning MLT Career Prep Application

 6. Accurately convey your career interests.

 Your application will be evaluated differently, depending on your stated career interests.
 For example, if you’re interested in becoming an investment banker, we’ll pay closer attention to your grades in finance classes.
 This clarity is also important because each Fellow’s program experience is personalized by their career interests and goals.
-To learn more about our industry-specific programming, visit the Software Engineering, Consulting, and Financial Services webpages.
+To learn more about our industry-specific programming, visit the Software Engineering, Consulting, Financial Services, and Corporate Management webpages.

 Think about each company and give your best answer, even if it’s “I don’t know this company.”
 There is no wrong response in this section, and your answers provide critical information that enables us to maximize your program experience.